weshoke/Lust/README.md

 ```

-The iter function takes a numeric argument and applies a template so many times.
+The @iter function takes a numeric argument and applies a template so many times.

 ```lua
 -- model used in the following examples